U8NWXD/oppia-wiki/Creating-Interactions.md

    export class MyInputInteractionModule { }
    ```

 9. Activate your interaction in Oppia by editing the `ALLOWED_INTERACTION_CATEGORIES` variable in `assets/constants.ts` (you'll need to specify its name).
-Interactions are classified under different categories, add yours to a suitable category.
+Interactions are classified under different categories; add yours to a suitable category.
 Your interaction should then be available in the interaction repository, and can be used in explorations.

 ### Testing